shreyasbapat/thoughts/_posts/2024-01-27-civilization-and-justice.md

 > Who are you?

 When you are asked this question, what will you answer?
-Perhaps you will tell me your name?
+Perhaps you will tell them your name?
 Maybe you will tell them about your family, your birthplace, your parents, etc. Pretty easy right?
 Now answer this question:

 > Where are you from?

 What do you think?
-India?
+Will you say you are from India?
 Why?

 Let's try to list down possible explanations :